Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 Pros: Robust accounting engine, bank feeds, mileage tracking, receipt scanning, large ecosystem of CPA integrations, invoicing.

-Cons: Requires manual setup of Schedule C categories for STR, no material participation hours, no cost segregation tracking, overkill for hosts who only need STR tax tracking, monthly pricing adds up.
+Cons: Requires manual setup of IRS expense categories for STR, no material participation hours, no cost segregation tracking, overkill for hosts who only need STR tax tracking, monthly pricing adds up.
 See our full DeductFlow vs QuickBooks comparison.

 4. Baselane — Best for Landlord Banking

 Baselane is a banking and bookkeeping platform designed for landlords.
 It provides FDIC-insured bank accounts, automated rent collection, and transaction categorization for Schedule E filers.
 If you are a long-term landlord who wants your banking and bookkeeping in one place, Baselane is compelling.
-For STR hosts, it lacks the Schedule C features you need.
+For STR hosts, it lacks the tax return features you need.

 Best for: Long-term rental landlords who want integrated banking and rent collection with bookkeeping.